Water -- it seems like such a simple thing – a few molecules clumped together making a clear liquid that can be found

 As a result of the study, Brazos River Authority staff proposed adoption of the zonal method to balance lake levels.

-In early 2011, officials held meetings in Granbury and Graford to present the proposal and to hear public feedback.
+In early 2011, officials held meetings in Granbury and Graford to present the proposal and to obtain public feedback.
 On April 18, 2011, staff presented the proposal and public

-comment to the Authority’s Board of Directors, which voted unaminously to move forward with the zonal method.
+comment to the BRA’s Board of Directors, which voted unanimously to move forward with the zonal method.

 With a finite resource such as water, completely meeting everyone’s needs is rarely, if ever, possible.
 However, with this

 plan in place, the BRA has been able to more fairly serve the interests of all who rely on the water at both lakes into the foreseeable future.

 For more information about the study, please click